-Freight invoice processing and settlement is complex, expensive and prone to errors.
+Freight invoice settlement and processing is complex, expensive and prone to errors.

 Up to 6% of freight invoices are processed with errors, according to Gia Glad of Global Trade Magazine.

-To reduce the time and expense lost to such errors, modern supply-chain leaders are leveraging technology to automate manual processes in back-office operations.
+To reduce the time and expense lost to such errors, modern supply-chain leaders leverage technology to automate manual processes in back-office operations.
 Automating freight settlement processing enables faster, more accurate and more profitable freight settlements.

 The Freight Invoice Settlement Process Is Complex